 Where to Buy¶

-The SkyViper GPS Streaming drone (version with FPV headset is expected to be on sale through Amazon, ToysRUs and Target in the US, Canada, Chile, France, German, Holland, Lithuania, Mexico, New Zealand, Serbia, UK from October 2017.
+The SkyViper GPS Streaming drone (version with FPV headset) is on sale through Amazon, ToysRUs (with FPV headset), Target and Costco in the US, Australia, Canada, Chile, France, German, Holland, Lithuania, Mexico, New Zealand, Serbia, UK since October 2017.

 SkyRocket sells a variety of different drones, be sure to get the GPS Streaming drone which should have a white shell and usually sells for around $150 US.